rkhal101/rkhal101.github.io/_posts/WAVS/wapiti/2018-05-22-wapiti-wivet.md

 <center><img src="/images/blogs/wapiti/wapiti-terminal-output.png" width="70%" height="70%" style="border: 2px solid black"/></center><br>

 For this specific application, we are not interested in the vulnerability count.
 Instead, we're interested in the crawling coverage of the scanner which is automatically calculated by the WIVET application.
 In order to view the crawling coverage in the WIVET application, click on the Current Run link on the left menu.
-As can be seen in the below image, the Wapiti scanner achieves a score of 44%.
+As can be seen in the below image, the Wapiti scanner achieves a score of 50%.

 <center><img src="/images/blogs/wapiti/wapiti-wivet.png" width="70%" height="70%" style="border: 2px solid black"/></center><br>

 ## WIVET Result
-Wapiti scores a crawling coverage of 44% (slightly better than [ZAP](/_posts/WAVS/ZAP/zap_wivet)), which is pretty low!
-One thing to note is the test was done under the default settings.
-It is possible that if the scan is configured appropriately the crawling coverage might be significantly higher.
+Wapiti scores a crawling coverage of 50% (slightly better than [ZAP](/_posts/WAVS/ZAP/zap_wivet)), which is still pretty low!
+One thing to note is that the test was done under the default settings.
+It is possible that if the scanner is configured appropriately the crawling coverage might be significantly higher.